FRRouting/frr/doc/user/rpki.rst

-The RPKI/RTR protocol is defined in @cite{RFC6810, The Resource Public Key Infrastructure (RPKI) to Router Protocol}, and the validation scheme in
+The RPKI/RTR protocol is defined in @cite{RFC6810, The Resource Public Key Infrastructure (RPKI) to Router Protocol}, and the validation scheme in :rfc:`6811`.
+The current version of Prefix
-@cite{RFC6811, BGP Prefix Origin Validation}.
-The current version of Prefix Origin Validation in FRR implements both RFCs.
+Origin Validation in FRR implements both RFCs.

 For a more detailed but still easy-to-read background, we suggest the